 Situated in the northwestern part of Montgomery County, Kansas, at the confluence of Duck Creek with the Elk River, Elk City began as a trading post established by John Kappell in early 1868 when the area was still part of the Diminished Reserve of the Osage Indians.
-Building a small cabin that doubled as the trading post Kappell bartered his wares with the Indians for their furs, and also supplied area settlers with a few of the necessities at high prices.
+Building a small cabin that doubled as the trading post, Kappell bartered his wares with the Indians for their furs and supplied area settlers with a few necessities at high prices.

-The next business started in the town was that by A. E. Baird in a log building, which consisted of general merchandise and the next year saw S. B. Davis, T. J. Brown and Samuel Maples build the first sawmill.
-At that time school was taught by William Osborne in a log house belonging to a man named Chandler.
-A post office was established at Elk City in November 1869 in Osa Sherman’s store.
+The next business started in the town was that by A. E. Baird in a log building, which consisted of general merchandise, and the next year saw S. B. Davis, T. J. Brown, and Samuel Maples build the first sawmill.
+At that time, the school was taught by William Osborne in a log house belonging to a man named Chandler.
+In Osa Sherman’s store, a post office was established at Elk City in November 1869.
 A couple of years later, M.D.
 Wright, who owned the stationery and notion store, became the postmaster and his store — the post office.

 More businesses came in 1870 when M.D.
-Wright began to sell stationery, notions, etc., in a little log building, A. R. Quigg engaged in the hardware trade, and a blacksmith shop was built by J. P. Morgan.
-At some point, Kappel’s old trading post, after having undergone overhauling, with a new front, etc., became the Watts & Masterman’s furniture store.
+Wright began to sell stationery, notions, etc., in a little log building, A. R. Quigg engaged in the hardware trade, and J. P. Morgan built a blacksmith shop.
+At some point, Kappel’s old trading post, after having undergone overhauling with a new front, etc., became the Watts & Masterman’s furniture store.

-With more and more people coming to the area, the settlement’s population increased enough that it officially became a city of the third class in the spring of 1871.
-That same year plans were in the works to build a school for the children in the community.
-In the meantime, they attended school in a building erected by Thomas Harris for a hotel, until the school was completed in January 1872.
+With more and more people coming to the area, the settlement’s population increased enough to officially become a city of the third class in the spring of 1871.
+That same year, plans were in the works to build a school for the children in the community.
+In the meantime, they attended school in a building erected by Thomas Harris for a hotel until the school was completed in January 1872.
 The one-room building was a one-story frame structure measuring 26×40 feet.

-Although Elk City afterward proved a successful attempt as an enterprise of town-building, her beginning was made in the midst of spirited rivalry.
-Bloomfield, about a mile northeast, and Tipton a little way east of the town, were established and sought to win in the race for supremacy.
+Although Elk City afterward proved a successful attempt as an enterprise of town-building, her beginning was made amid spirited rivalry.
+Bloomfield, about a mile northeast, and Tipton, a little way east of the town, were established and sought to win in the race for supremacy.
 But Elk City took the lead, outstripping these two places, which ceased to exist.

 By the early 1880s, the town boasted a population of about 500, a school, and several large brick business buildings, including a hotel.
-By this time, the school was becoming too crowded and a new two-story brick building was erected in the fall of 1882, at which time the city’s pupils numbered 218.
+By this time, the school was becoming too crowded, and a new two-story brick building was erected in the fall of 1882 when the city’s pupils numbered 218.

-In 1882 the Missionary Baptist Church purchased the old school building and remodeled it fitting for a place of worship.
+In 1882, the Missionary Baptist Church purchased and remodeled the old school building, fitting for a place of worship.

 The first bank, the Elk City banking house, was established in March 1881.
-By 1883, the town supported several manufacturing facilities including the sawmill, the Elk City flouring mill, owned by Wright & Musson, and a brickyard owned by Price & Woodring.
-Other smaller factories including wagon shops, and a manufactory for the making of the Double Spiral Bed Springs.
+By 1883, the town supported several manufacturing facilities, including the sawmill, the Elk City flouring mill owned by Wright & Musson, and a brickyard owned by Price & Woodring.
+Other smaller factories, including wagon shops and a manufacturer for making the Double Spiral Bed Springs.

-For the next several decades’ Elk City remained a small town with its population fluctuating between 600-700 people through 1940.
-In the meantime, the number of students in the area had again demanded the need for a new school.
-In 1929 a beautiful new high school was built.
+Elk City remained a small town for the next several decades, with its population fluctuating between 600-700 people through 1940.
+In the meantime, the number of students in the area again demanded a new school.
+In 1929, a beautiful new high school was built.
 Previously, all grades attended school in the same building.

-Residents and visitors alike enjoy nearby Elk City Lake, which is famous for its large catfish and provides boat ramps, a swim beach, camping, playgrounds, and hiking trails, as well as picturesque views of open prairie, wooded hills, and limestone bluffs.
-Wildlife watchers can see a variety of Kansas wildlife, including the large pileated woodpecker which is common in the mature trees along the Elk River.
+Residents and visitors enjoy nearby Elk City Lake, which is famous for its large catfish and provides boat ramps, a swim beach, camping, playgrounds, hiking trails, and picturesque views of open prairie, wooded hills, and limestone bluffs.
+Wildlife watchers can see a variety of Kansas wildlife, including the large pileated woodpecker, which is common in the mature trees along the Elk River.